 - Wearing a face mask.
 Except for while you are being treated, you will be asked to wear a face mask or covering while in your orthodontist’s office.

 - Attending your appointment alone.
-Plan to attend your appointment alone, as fewer people in the office is always better.
+Plan to attend your appointment alone, the fewer people in the office the better.
 Exceptions are made for children and people who require assistance.
 If the patient needs a parent or caregiver, that person will also be subject to all screening questions/measures.

 - Paying via touchless payment.
 Plan to use your debit card or credit card to pay any balance owing on your appointment.

-Do you have an orthodontic emergency and are wondering what to do?
-Call your orthodontist and tell them about your situation.
-They will be able to provide advice on which steps to take.
+If you have an orthodontic emergency and aren't sure what to do, don't panic.
+Call your orthodontist and explain the situation.
+They will be able to offer advice on which steps to take.
 If you need to visit the office, they will let you know if they can help you or direct you to another orthodontist or emergency clinic.